 South West Scotland Attractions

-The yachting village of Kippford is 1/4 mile, 15 – 20 min stroll away and embraces a yacht cluband two hotels serving excellent food, with its breathtaking view over the estuary and Rough Island an accessible bird sanctuary owned by the Scottish National Trust.
+The yachting village of Kippford is 1/4 mile, 15 – 20 min stroll away and embraces a yacht club and two hotels serving excellent food and a gift shop with tea room with its breathtaking view over the estuary and Rough Island an accessible bird sanctuary owned by the Scottish National Trust.

 Ernespie Farm – Busy Bees soft play offers a two level soft play experience for children of all ages, including slides, ball pools and lots more.
 Outdoor activities ranging from tractor rides, woodland walks, bouncy cushions, climbing frames, animal feeding and tractor driving around the miniature farm.
 A particular highlight is the combine which once was used to cut corn on the farm which has been custom made into a fun slide for all to play on.